pyeventsourcing/eventsourcing/docs/topics/process.rst

             payments.start()

-..
-Todo: Find out why we timeout waiting for subscribers if the create_new_order code is moved below the following.

-A process application object can be used in the parent process to persist the new orders.
-We reuse the orders process application class, but it might be better to have a command logging process, and have the orders process follow the command process.
-Then each application would be running in just one thread.
-However in this example, two instances of the orders process are running concurrently
+A process application object can be used in the parent process to persist Order events.
+The ``Orders`` process application class can be used.
+It might be better to have had a command logging process, and have the orders process follow the command process.
+Then, each application would be running in just one thread.
+However, in this example, two instances of the orders process are running concurrently, which means the library needs to be robust against notification log conflicts and branching the state of aggregate (which it is).

 .. code:: python

             app = Process(name='orders', policy=None, persist_event_type=Order.Event)

-This ``app`` is working concurrently with the ``orders`` process that is running in the operating system process we just started.
-That means when we create orders, we might conflict with notification log entries written by the other orders process, as it responds to reservations and payments.
+This ``app`` will be working concurrently with the ``orders`` process that is running in the operating system process that was started in the previous step.
+Because there are two instances of the ``Orders`` process, each may make changes at the same time to the same aggregates, and there may be conflicts writing to the notification log.
+Since the conflicts will causes database transactions to rollback, and commands to be restarted, it isn't a very good design, but it still works because the process is reliable.
-The other process may encounter the same kind of conflict.

-Conflicts, and also operation errors, can be usefully retried.
-That is why the ``retry`` decorator is applied to the ``create_new_order()`` factory, above.
-For the same reason the ``@retry`` decorator is applied the ``run()`` method of the process application class ``Process``.
+The ``retry`` decorator is applied to the ``create_new_order()`` factory, so that when conflicts are encountered, the operation can be retried.
+For the same reason, the ``@retry`` decorator is applied the ``run()`` method of the process application class, ``Process``.
 In extreme circumstances, these retries will be exhausted, and the original exception will be reraised by the decorator.
+Obviously, if that happened in this example, the ``create_new_order()`` call would fail, and so the code would terminate.
+But the ``OperatingSystemProcess`` class has a loop that is robust to normal exceptions, and so if the application process ``run()`` method exhausts its retries, the operating system process loop will continue, calling the application indefinitely until the operating system process is terminated.

 .. code:: python